18mr/documentation/action-network.md

 ## Step Two: Prep It!

 Before you drop your widget into a new post, you need to create a new post.
+There are a few essential steps you need to take before you get started.

+### Prepare Your Local Clone

+Check out the [guide for keeping your files up-to-date](https://github.com/18mr/documentation/blob/master/sync-your-fork.md) to learn how.
+Make sure your _local version_ of the website is up-to-date, not just the repository on your personal GitHub account.

+### Place a Featured Image in the Directory

+Featured images should __aspect ratio of 4:3__ and they should be added to the directory /static/images/featured.

+### Create a New File

+Open up your favorite text editor and create a new document.
+Save it as a .md file in the _posts directory on your hard drive's copy of the website. _posts all have a similar file naming convention: YEAR-MO-DA-unique-slug.md.

+### Create Front Matter

+YAML Front Matter is how Jekyll knows how to treat the files you add to the website.
+Every post and page in Jekyll needs Front Matter.
+Start with triple dashes at the beginning and end of your Front Matter.

+    ---
+    layout: petition-page
+    title: "Edward Blum: We Won't Be Used For Your Racist Agenda"
+    permalink: /blockblum/
+    category: campaigns
+    featured-image: '/static/images/featured/blum.png'
+    blurb: "Edward Blum is on a mission to dismantle affirmative action.
+And he's using AAPIs to do it."
+    description: "Despite his best efforts, Asian Americans are refusing to be a part of Blum’s racist, anti-affirmative action agenda.
+The days of divide and conquer are over!"
+    ---

+A basic description of each piece of metadata follows:

++ 'layout' describes which template we will be using. "petition-page" is the default petition page template.
++ 'title' is the page title that will be displayed in the browser.
+It should be the same as the petition title you entered in Action Network
++ 'permalink' describes the url for the page.
+Make it descriptive and unique.
++ 'category' indicates that you are creating a post in the "campaigns" category.
+This is important for the future, as we make a full transition to Jekyll and multiple categories of posts will be posted to the same site.
++ 'featured-image' should be the relative path to the featured image you added to the /featured/ directory.
++ 'blurb' is the tiny snippet of text that will appear on the index of campaigns at action.18mr.org
++ 'description' is the Facebook Open Graph share text that you would like shared.
+This should be the same as in the Action Network share settings.

 ## Step Three: Embed It!

 Back in Action Network, you can grab the code to embed the petition as a widget in your new post by clicking "edit" on the petition on the 18MR organizational dashboard.
 You'll see a sidebar that prompts you to embed the petition, with a mess of code and a button that says "Options+" beneath it.
-Before you copy and paste that code into your new page, make sure that you have the proper options set up:
+Before you copy and paste that code into your new page, make sure that you have the proper options set up: enter "100%" into the custom width field; "Layout Styles Only"; and "Full Layout," as illustrated below.

 ![widget-options](https://cloud.githubusercontent.com/assets/2704279/5191533/0595a0b6-74a4-11e4-8821-52f8aa1903e3.PNG)